- Reason for surveillance

 Cases among health care workers

-If the case is a health care worker who performs exposure prone procedures, the case should be assessed and monitored in accordance with NSW Health Department Circular 99/88 [PDF].
+If the case is a health care worker who performs exposure prone procedures, the case should be assessed and monitored in accordance with NSW Policy Directive 2019_026 Management of health care workers with a blood borne virus and those doing exposure prone procedures.
 HCV status must be ascertained, and if PCR positive, the case should not perform exposure prone procedures.
-Health care workers should be aware of the need for compliance with standard infection control precautions [PDF].
+Health care workers should be aware of the need for compliance with standard infection control precautions.

 Suspected iatrogenic infection